segment7/token-vendor/README.md

 # Token Vendor dApp

-An Ethereum-based decentralized application (dApp) that allows users to seamlessly **buy and sell ERC-20 tokens** (`TokenG9`) in exchange for ETH using a vendor smart contract.
+An Ethereum-based decentralized application (dApp) that allows users to seamlessly **buy and sell ERC-20 tokens** (`TokenG9`) in exchange for ETH using a vendor smart contract and a ERC-20 contract.

 ---

 ## 🌐 Live Demo
-Please visit the live demo at [https://group9-evm.vercel.app/](https://group9-evm.vercel.app/).
+Please visit the live demo at [group9-evm.vercel.app](https://group9-evm.vercel.app/).

 ---